LHRLAB/Text2NKG/README.md

 ```

 ### Datasets
-Our experiments are based on two datasets: HyperRED and HyperACE05.
+Our experiments are based on HyperRED dataset.

 ### Download PLMs